-6.EmailConnection Touch
+6.EmailConnection Touch Esm W900

-Common & Costly Email Threats Organizations Face
+What Are Common & Costly Email Threats Organizations Face?

 Phishing

-PhishingPhishing attacks are one of the most popular and damaging email threats.
-They usually presume that somebody poses as a legitimate entity, such as a bank, government agency, or a well-known brand.
-The idea is to deceive recipients and obtain sensitive information.
+Phishing attacks are among the most popular and damaging network security threats for email.
+A cybercriminal poses as a legitimate entity, such as a bank, government agency, or well-known brand.
+They then use this identity to deceive recipients and obtain sensitive information that can allow them to breach data and network security.
 Phishing emails often contain persuasive messages that urge recipients to click on malicious links, provide login credentials, or disclose confidential data.

 Ransomware

 Ransomware emails are often disguised as legitimate messages.
-When one opens the attachment or clicks on a link, the ransomware is activated, rapidly encrypting files and rendering them unusable.
+When one opens an attachment or clicks on a link, the ransomware is activated, rapidly encrypting files and rendering them unusable.
 In some cases, it can also spread throughout the organization's network, infecting multiple systems.

 Business Email Compromise (BEC)

-Business CybersecurityBusiness Email Compromise (BEC) attacks specifically target organizations and their employees.
+Business Email Compromise (BEC) attacks specifically targeted organizations and their employees.
 Cybercriminals gain unauthorized access to an employee's or a high-ranking executive's email address.
 They then use these compromised accounts to deceive employees into performing fraudulent actions.
-Business email compromise examples include manipulations to make people transfer money or disclose sensitive information.
+Business Email Compromise includes manipulations to make people transfer money or disclose sensitive information.
+These attacks in network security involve a threat actor studying an organization and monitoring email communications so they can send more convincing messages during a network security threat.

 Open Source Utilization in Email Security